jessegeens/swop1920/api-specification.md

 The class can then be loaded by passing one arguments:
-The path of the class file, excluding the package, followed with a `/`, followd with the class file, in the format of `package.ClassName`
+The path of the class file, excluding the package, followed with a `/`, followed with the class file, in the format of `package.ClassName`

 For example: